About Traffic Scotland

 - other interested parties.

-The Traffic Scotland Operator operates the Traffic Scotland system and also answers the Emergency Roadside Telephones within the Strathclyde and Tayside Police operational areas.
-The Emergency Roadside Telephones in the other Police Force areas are answered by the Police Force responsible for the geographical area that the Emergency Roadside Telephone is located in.
+The Traffic Scotland Operator operates the Traffic Scotland system and also answers the Emergency Roadside Telephones within the Trunk Road Network for Scotland.

 Trunk road maintenance operators, who are responsible for maintaining the trunk road network, advise the TSNCC of roadworks planned and roadworks that may cause delay that are currently underway.